Mupati/100ms-golang-api/README.md

-# 100ms Golang API Servicee
+# 100ms Golang API Service

 This is a Golang implementation of the 100ms Server v2 REST API.